AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 Use these APIs to migrate project components from Adobe Analytics to Customer Journey Analytics.
 You can also use the Mapping APIs below to map dimensions and metrics from Adobe Analytics to Customer Journey Analytics within an XDM schema.
 For more inforation, see the [Component Migration overview](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/component-migration/component-migration).

+Before using these APIs, create a profile named **Component Migration** in the Adobe Admin Console (admin permissions required).
+Add **Component Migration** and **Analysis Workspace** access permissions to the profile.
+Also, make sure to auto-include all report suites to the profile.
+For complete information, see the admin instructions for [preparing to migrate your components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/component-migration/prepare-component-migration).

 The endpoints described in this guide are routed through `analytics.adobe.io`.
 To use them, you must first create a client with access to the Adobe Developer Console.
-For more information, see [Getting started with the Analytics API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/) for more information.
+Create a new project in the console and add Adobe Analytics APIs.
+Make sure to select the **Component Migration** profile you created when preparing your components for migration, as described above.
+For more information, see [Getting started with the Analytics API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/).

-Before using these APIs, see the admin instructions for [preparing to migrate your components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/component-migration/prepare-component-migration).

 This guide includes instructions for three API services: